NSoiffer/MathCAT/docs/index.md

 The library is about ~3mb in size.

 If you are working on an in-browser solution (i.e, you are using JavaScript or some other browser-based language), MathCAT is probably not the best tool for you (although I will probably factor the [MathCATDemo](https://github.com/NSoiffer/MathCATDemo/) into a Javascript interface which the demo is built on top of).
 Instead, take a look at [Speech rule engine](https://github.com/zorkow/speech-rule-engine) (SRE) by Volker Sorge.
-It is written in TypeScript and will likely meet your needs for an in-browser solution unless UEB braille is important.
+It is written in TypeScript and will likely meet your needs for an in-browser solution unless braille is important; MathCAT supports multiple braille codes and at least for Nemeth Code, is higher quality.

 # Acknowledgements
 Several people helped out in various ways with the project.
 I am very grateful for all their help!